 • AIRC is deeply concerned for the health and safety of people and patients involved in clinical research funded by our grants, and more in general about the effects of the Sars-CoV-2 public health emergency on the biomedical research field.

-• AIRC is providing several administrative flexibilities to help the research continue or resume as soon as it will be possible, while ensuring the safety of all human participants and research staff involved in clinical trials.
+• AIRC is providing several administrative flexibilities to help the research progressively going back to normal, while ensuring the safety of all human participants and research staff involved in clinical trials.

 Multi unit grants (5 per mille “metastasis”):

-• The in itinere evaluation for active programs scheduled in 2021 will be postponed.
+• The in itinere evaluation for active programs scheduled in 2021 has been rescheduled to 2022.

 Co-funded programs (Accelerator Award):